vikraj66/fluxengine/README.md

 ## Explanation

 1. **Controllers**:
-   - Controllers in `fluxengine` are classes decorated with the `@Controller` decorator, which takes a prefix for the routes.
+   - Controllers in `wayofnode` are classes decorated with the `@Controller` decorator, which takes a prefix for the routes.
    - Each method in the controller can be decorated with the `@Route` decorator to define the HTTP method and path.

 2. **Middleware**:
-   - Middleware functions in `fluxengine` follow the `(req, res, next)` signature and can be added globally using the `app.use` method.
+   - Middleware functions in `wayofnode` follow the `(req, res, next)` signature and can be added globally using the `app.use` method.
    - Middleware can also be applied to specific routes using the `@Route` decorator.

 3. **Error Handling**: